Mercury Planetary Orbiter - spacecraft

 Credit: ESA/Anneke Le Floc'h

 The spacecraft structure uses a double-H configuration, designed to harmonise with the single radiator plane necessitated by the Mercury orbit.
 Heat generated by spacecraft subsystems and payload components, as well as heat that is coming from the Sun and Mercury as it "leaks" through the blankets into the spacecraft, is carried to the radiator by panel-embedded heat pipes.
-The structural design provides free access to all equipment and instruments during the Assembly, Integration and Test (AIT) programme.
-The design is mass efficient, with the primary structure serving as the mounting surface for all equipment; it will remain permanently assembled during AIT, avoiding the need for connector brackets and preventing alignment disturbances.
-MPO has four-point bolted interfaces to both the Mercury Transfer Module (MTM) and the MMO Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for the MMO during the journey to Mercury.
+The structural design provided free access to all equipment and instruments during the Assembly, Integration and Test (AIT) programme.
+The design is mass efficient, with the primary structure serving as the mounting surface for all equipment; it was able to remain permanently assembled during AIT, avoiding the need for connector brackets and preventing alignment disturbances.
+MPO has four-point bolted interfaces to both the Mercury Transfer Module (MTM) and the Magnetospheric Orbiter Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for Mio during the journey to Mercury.

 The configuration and thermal design provide a classical thermal environment for internally mounted instrument equipment – avoiding costly development programmes by re-use of available hardware – while employing dedicated high temperature technologies for external items such as antennas, the solar array, the sun sensors and Multi-Layer Insulation (MLI), which are exposed to the harsh thermal environment around Mercury.